Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

 ```

 # ☕ Help me to buy a coffe
-- Thank'you for yours contribuition
+- Thank'you for yours contribuitions
 - https://ko-fi.com/perzivall